RichardBKeck/DATA310-Project-2/README.md

 plt.legend()
 plt.show()
 ```
-It became apparent that al three initial alpha ranges could be improved.
+It became apparent that all three initial alpha ranges could be improved.

 **- The optimal $R^{2}$ for Ridge was found at: alpha = 0.0001 ($10^{-5}$), Polynomial Features = 2.
 The $R^{2}$ was ≈ 0.5667
 **- The optimal $R^{2}$ for Lasso was found at: alpha ≈ 0.0240, Polynomial Features = 2.
 The $R^{2}$ was ≈ 0.5786**